2020-21 Safeguarding Arrangements Scheme

-- Goods transported as break bulk including those shipped on flat rack and in open top containers.
+- Goods transported as break bulk cargo, including those shipped on flat rack and in open top containers, AND/OR;

-- Goods with a minimum import volume of 50 containers and/or 5000 vehicles/units during the BMSB season.
+- Goods with the following minimum import volumes per supply chain during the BMSB season:

 Safeguarding Arrangements will not be considered for:

-- Goods transported in less than container load (LCL) and freight of all kinds (FAK) containers.
+- Goods transported in Less than Container Load (LCL) and Freight of All Kinds (FAK) containers, AND/OR;

-- Goods that have ‘many-to-many’ supply chains, such as those encompassing goods obtained from multiple suppliers to multiple importers.
+- Goods that have ‘many-to-many’ supply chains, such as those encompassing goods obtained from multiple suppliers to multiple importers, AND/OR;

-- Where arrangements are already in place to manage biosecurity risks including, but not limited to, Giant African Snail, Asian Gypsy Moth or Burnt Pine Longicorn.
+- Where arrangements are already in place to manage biosecurity risks including, but not limited to, Asian Gypsy Moth, Burnt Pine Longicorn or Giant African Snail.

-The Safeguarding Arrangements Scheme provides a shared approach between government and industry in the management of seasonal hitchhiker pest risk and offers many benefits including:
+The scheme provides a shared approach between government and industry in the management of seasonal hitchhiker pest risk and offers many benefits, including:

 - Opportunity for participants to implement systems to manage seasonal hitchhiker pest risk, including BMSB.

-- Reduction of biosecurity risks associated with seasonal hitchhiker pests and associated risk-management costs.
+- Reduction of biosecurity risks and risk-management costs associated with seasonal hitchhiker pests.